abridged/collabland-dev/docs/intro.md

 Collab.Land is extending an offer to you to join us in building the network we all want.
 We are bringing together web3 partners working on a wide variety of projects to build with each other & on top of each other's tools to shape the next generation of what a network could be.
 We would like your help in creating the largest open collaborative project in the world.

 By holding a Collab.Land Patron NFT you are now able to access the Collab.Land tool kit to make proposals & start building with us.
 In the following instructions we will outline what is needed to get started.

+- Here’s the types of integrations that we support
+  - Chain Integration
+  - Wallet Integration
+  - App Integration
+  - CC Integration
+  - Protocol Integration
+  - DAO Integration
+  - CL Platform

+    - a description of the sections and why you would want to use each
+    - Examples of integrations that fall under this category
+    - Ideas for different categories/sections, integrations & personas?(Lens protocol has this: [https://ideas.lens.xyz/](https://ideas.lens.xyz/))